aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/kms.md

 The KMS resource-based policy for this CMK is copied to the LZA configuration repository (`kms-policies/central-log-bucket-key.json`) during configuration conversion.
 Any future changes needed to this policy need to be done by modifying that file and re-running the LZA pipeline.
 LZA won't dynamically update this policy.

-A sample scenario where modyfing this KMS policy might be needed is when adding an AWS opt-in region such as `ca-west-1` to the enabled regions of your configuration.
+A sample scenario where modifying this KMS policy might be needed is when adding an AWS opt-in region such as `ca-west-1` to the enabled regions of your configuration.
 The policy need to be modified to allow `guardduty.ca-west-1.amazon.com` as a service that can use the key.
 See [Exporting generated GuardDuty findings to Amazon S3 buckets](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_exportfindings.html) for more details.

 ### CloudWatch
 ASEA: Uses service managed keys for CloudWatch encryption